maxsplawski/maxsplawski/README.md

 </div>

 ### :technologist: About me:
-I am a Junior Web Developer from Poland :poland:.
+I'm a Junior Web Developer from Poland :poland:.
 - :wrench: I’m working @ MTA Digital and contribute both to frontend and backend of our projects.
 - :book: I'm learning [Laravel](https://github.com/laravel) and [Vue](https://github.com/vuejs) ATM.